ZiddiaMUGEN/M-Creirwy/Diary.md

 - add a step in Explorer helper to search for viable Ayu-Ayu (MoveType=H) state
 - put Explorer state discovery variables into Var Storage
 - implement both low and high Ayuayu discovery
+- implement HitDefAttr trigger in MTL and mdk-python (special case as it returns a tuple)
+- implement skeleton for MoveType=A discovery, HitDef discovery (OTHK)

 ### 2025-08-28